nguyenanhnhan/Attire/docs/about/contributing.md

 ###Reporting an Issue?

 Please include as much detail as you can.
-Let us know your platform and CI-Twig/CodeIgniter version.
+Let us know your platform and Attire/CodeIgniter version.
 If the problem is visual (for example a theme or design issue) please add a screenshot and if you get an error please include the the full error and traceback.

 <!-- ###Testing the Development Version

-If you want to just install and try out the latest development version of CI-Twig you can do so with composer:
+If you want to just install and try out the latest development version of Attire you can do so with composer:

 ```
-composer require "dsv/ci-twig":"dev-master"
+composer require "dsv/attire":"dev-master"
 ```
 This can be useful if you want to provide feedback for a new feature or want to confirm if a bug you have encountered is fixed in the git master.
 It is strongly recommended that you do this within a virtualenv. -->